-Computer forecast models remain in decent agreement that a mid to upper-level disturbance and surface area of low pressure moving eastward into the Atlantic and another mid to upper-level trough digging into the Gulf of Mexico should cause Milton to move east-southeastward to eastward for the next 36 hours or so, followed by a turn to the northeast at a faster forward speed.
+Computer model guidance continues to come into better agreement regarding Milton; however, there are still a few discrepancies.
+A new upper-level disturbance is forecast to dip into the northwestern Gulf of Mexico which will allow for Milton to move east-northeastward to northeastward at a faster forward speed.
+With this, the official NHC track has shifted just slightly northward and this forecast remains within close consensus of the computer model guidance.
 There remains significant disagreements as to the location and timing of landfall as the forward speed and amount of latitude the system is able to gain will be highly dependent on the placement of a frontal boundary dropping southward into Florida and the Gulf of Mexico.